zellwang/wordguess/README.md

 Introduction
 ------------

 The robot is designed to play "a game" automatically.
 It's a word guessing game for two or more players.
-One player thinks of a word, phrase or sentence and the other tries to guess it by suggesting letters or numbers
+One player thinks of a word, phrase or sentence and the other tries to guess it by suggesting letters or numbers.

 For detailed rules, just search "One player thinks of a word" on wikipedia and you will get it:)